Delhi: 2 children dead as building collapses in Sabzi Mandi area, rescue operations underway | Law-Order

 - India

-The incident comes days after record heavy rains pounded Delhi, throwing life out of gear.
+The incident comes days after record heavy rains pounded Delhi, throwing life out gear .
 A car parked nearby was severely damaged as the debris from the building fell on it.
 The locals who had gathered at the spot to help with rescue operations were later removed from the area.

-Teams of the local team, MCD, NDRF among others are at the spot to undertake rescue operations.
+Teams of local team, MCD, NDRF among others are at the spot to undertake rescue operation.
 Seven fire tenders were rushed to the spot for rescue operations, officials said.

-The Delhi Fire Service received a call about the incident at 11.50 is, said Atul Garg, the director of DFS.
+The Delhi Fire Service received a call about the incident at 11.50 am, said Atul Garg, the director of DFS.

 Delhi Chief Minister Arvind Kejriwal said he is closely monitoring the situation.

-''Very unfortunate incident, the 75-year-old building of Laxman Prasad Ji collapsed in Malkaganj.
-On the spot, the QRT team of the Delhi government, fire brigade team, and local administration, we, and AAP workers are engaged in rescue work. ''Two people were evacuated safely.
-About 7-8 more people feared to be trapped inside,'' he tweeted in Hindi.
+''Very unfortunate incident, 75-year-old building of Laxman Prasad ji collapsed in Malkaganj.
+On the spot, QRT team of Delhi government, fire brigade team and local administration, we and AAP workers are engaged in rescue work. ''Two people were evacuated safely.
+About 7-8 more people feared to be trapped inside,'' he tweeted in hindi.
+PTI AMP/NIT TDS TDS TDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)